Help us improve

 From octo

-Traces codepaths in git diffs, maps to existing tests, scores coverage, visualizes gaps, and generates tests for uncovered paths in changed files.
+Traces codepaths in git diffs, maps them against tests, scores coverage quality, and auto-generates tests for uncovered paths before shipping PRs.

 Trace every codepath in a diff, map each path against existing tests, visualize coverage gaps, and auto-generate tests for uncovered paths.